 Data in backlog is never migrated between versions.
 Ensure the backlog is empty before any upgrade to ensure data is not lost.

-- Run gnocchi-upgrade This can take several hours depending on the size of your index and storage.
+This will take from a few minutes to several hours depending on the size of your index and storage.

 Installation Using Devstack¶